Henry Vane the Younger

 He was a leading Parliamentarian during the English Civil War and worked closely with Oliver Cromwell.
-He played no part in the execution of King Charles I, and refused to take oaths that expressed approval of the act.
+He played no part in the execution of King Charles I. He left Parliament in disgust at Pride's Purge in December 1648 and did not return until weeks after the King's execution.
+He refused to take an oath which expressed approval of the King's execution.
 Vane served on the Council of State that functioned as the government executive during the Interregnum, but split with Cromwell over issues of governance and removed himself from power when Cromwell dissolved Parliament in 1653.
-He returned to power during the short-lived Commonwealth period in 1659–1660.
-His fight for government reform, a constitution along with civil and religious liberties made him a man "Too Dangerous to Let Live" in King Charles' II view.
-Therefore, he was arrested under orders from King Charles II following his restoration to the throne.
-After long debate, Vane was exempted from the Indemnity and Oblivion Act, and was thus denied amnesty granted to most people for their roles in the Civil War and Interregnum.
+He returned to power during the short-lived Commonwealth period from 1659–1660.
+His fight for government reform, a constitution, and civil and religious liberties made him a man "too dangerous to let live" in King Charles II's view.
+As such, he was arrested under orders from Charles II following his restoration to the throne.
+After a long debate, Vane was exempted from the Indemnity and Oblivion Act, and was thus denied the amnesty granted to most people for their roles in the Civil War and Interregnum.

-Although he was formally granted clemency by Charles II, he was indicted on high treason by a Middlesex grand jury after charges were presented by the king's attorney general Sir Geoffrey Palmer in 1662.
+Although he was formally granted clemency by Charles II, he was indicted for high treason by a Middlesex grand jury after charges were presented by the king's attorney general, Sir Geoffrey Palmer, in 1662.
 In a court proceeding in which he was denied counsel and the opportunity to properly prepare a defence, he was convicted by a Royalist jury.
 Charles withdrew his earlier clemency, and Vane was beheaded on Tower Hill on 14 June 1662.